tpg/is-presentable/README.md

-# Simple model presenter for Laravel
+# Is-Presentable for Laravel

 [![Tests](https://github.com/tpg/is-presentable/actions/workflows/php.yml/badge.svg?branch=2.x)](https://github.com/tpg/is-presentable/actions/workflows/php.yml)

-This simple package can help you format a model's data so that it's presentable in a browser.
-For example, if you needed to print the creation date of a model in a view, and you did something like this:
+Is-Presentable is a simple package to help you format you Laravel model's data so that it's presentable in a browser.
+For example, if you needed to print the creation date of a model in a view, and you wrote:

 ```php
 <p>{{ $model->created_at }}</p>
 ```

-You'd get something like this:
+You'd get output that looked a little this this:

 ```
 <p>2021-12-09 03:04:22</p>